PrashantZ221/AutomationTodoListWebApp/README.md

 **Setup**

 - Clone the repository to your local machine.
+(Windows Machine)
 - Install Java, Maven and set their environment variables
-- Execute testng.xml file to run all the test cases
+- Navigate to project folder.
+Run 'mvn clean' and then 'mvn test' command to run all the test cases
 - You can view the screenshot of failed test cases in screenshots folder
 - The result are saved in target/allure-results folder after execution.
-To view the result run 'allure serve' command in terminal
+To view the result run 'allure serve <path till allure-reports>' command in terminal.
+Eg: allure serve "C:\Users\Prashant.Agarwal\Desktop\AutomationTodoListWebApp\target\allure-results"

 If you have any questions or suggestions, please contact Prashant Agarwal (prash221@gmail.com)